Efficient and Transferable Adversarial Examples from Bayesian Neural Networks

 VI fails to compete with Deep Ensemble on both success rate and computational efficiency for the L$\infty$ attack on CIFAR-10, but beats it on L$2$ bound and on ImageNet.

 On CIFAR-10, the marginal impact beyond 6 cSGLD cycles, 17 SWAG samples, 7 SSE models, and 35 FGE models becomes noisy.
-We hypothesize that this is due to the limits of these methods (inherent to warm restarts), which produce correlated samples.
-Hence, an interesting direction is to investigate the use of multiple runs to improve intra-architecture transferability.
+We hypothesize that correlated samples produce these limitations.
+Hence, the use of multiple runs is a promising direction for greater transferability.